maadhuvijay/Project3-Lego-Classifier/README.md

 The model was evaluated by measuring the "Accuracy and the loss function" parameters and by plotting these values as diagnostic curves.

 **Observation 1:**
-Immediately after removing the random rotation augmentation function (which caused blank images and distorted images), there was a difference in the diagnostic results.
+Immediately after removing the random rotation augmentation function (which caused blank images and distorted images), there was better diagnostic results.

 ![image](https://github.com/user-attachments/assets/8b01c415-0439-46d7-bd5b-fc0f773e4598)
 ![image](https://github.com/user-attachments/assets/6765b59d-d968-4078-b241-c64161288765)